segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 | Registration Viewed   | A user has viewed the /account/register page                        |
 | Thank you Page Viewed | A user has viewed the thank you page after completing an order \*   |

+> info ""
-> info "" \* This is less reliable than the de-duplicated `Order Completed` event sent from the Littledata servers, but you can use it in device-mode destinations to trigger a conversion.
+> \* This is less reliable than the de-duplicated `Order Completed` event sent from the Littledata servers, but you can use it in device-mode destinations to trigger a conversion.
 The `payment_method` and `shipping_method` properties are not available with this event.

-## Cloud-mode Events
+## Cloud-mode events

 Below is a table of events that **Shopify by Littledata** sends to Segment from Littledata's servers.
 These events appear as tables in your warehouse, and as regular events in your other Destinations that support cloud-mode.
 They include the `anonymousId` that links them to the device-mode events where the event was part of a previous user session, or associated with a `userId` that was previously linked with an `anonymousId`.
 See Littledata's [troubleshooting guide on attribution](https://blog.littledata.io/help/posts/troubleshooting-marketing-attribution-for-shopify/) for more details.